 All employees may contact their Human Resources leads to seek advice or raise matters of concern.
-You may also address issues of concern to company supervisors or the Legal department.
+You may also address issues of concern to the company ethics officer, the company compliance officer, company legal counsel, or other company supervisors

 You may voice concerns directly to your supervisor, HR, Legal or contact EthicsPoint at 1-844-675-7686.
 Concerns may be disclosed anonymously through EthicsPoint.
 You may also submit your concerns online at https://akima.ethicspoint.com.